axel-clover/office2021/README.md

 # Q: Can I activate on my own?
 Yeah, for sure you can.
 That is why I did not make activation automatic.
 You may skip that and activate on your own.

+# Please dont be saying that my project is your project.
+People have been forking my project and replacing my info like websites and such with their info, you really didnt collab in this project.